kevintchan/victor_proj_1/README.md

 ### CS186, UC Berkeley, Fall 2012
 ### Points: [10% of your final grade](https://sites.google.com/a/cs.berkeley.edu/cs186-fa2012/additional-course-information)
 ### Note: *This homework is to be done in pairs!*
-### Due: Monday, 10/1, 11:59 PM (You have 4 slip days for all CS186 projects.
+### Due: Wednesday, 10/3, 11:59 PM (You have 4 slip days for all CS186 projects.
 Use them wisely)

+##Edits
+*  9/24 12:12pm - Extended the deadline to 10/3.
+*  9/22  9:05pm - Added documentation on how to run a [script to generate fake data](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#generating-sample-data).
+*  9/19 10:29pm - Added a clarification on the [relationship between tables and models](https://github.com/cs186-fa12/fa12/blob/master/hw2/RailsBackground.md#relationship-between-database-tables-and-models), and a section on how [CS186 topics related to Rails](https://github.com/cs186-fa12/fa12/blob/master/hw2/RailsBackground.md#how-does-this-relate-to-cs186-concepts), to the Rails Background page.
+*  9/17  6:54pm - Clarify what a "post" is.
+*  9/16  8:10pm - Added clarification for what the keys and values of the hashes should be, to the end of Part II.

 ##Table Of Contents
 *  [Important](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#important)